Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Preliminaries

-This, along with the standard bound $\binom{n/r}{a} \leq 2^{nh(a/n)/r}$, gives a fairly natural representation for the exponent of the terms appearing in the IOWEF, which is called the \emph{(asymptotic) spectral shape function} (which we formally define below, see \Cref{def:spec-shape-RMA}).
-A major benefit of this spectral shape function is that it is feasible to find its critical points, and thereby analytically compute its maxima.
-In particular, one can obtain tradeoffs between the repetition factor $r$ (which recall determines the rate as $R=1/r$), and the target minimum distance $\delta$; this reminiscent of the tradeoff appearing in the proof of the GV bound, although the expression involved are more complicated.
+This, along with the standard bound $\binom{n/r}{a} \leq 2^{n \cdot h(a/n)/r}$, gives a fairly natural representation for the exponent of the terms appearing in the IOWEF, which is called the \emph{(asymptotic) spectral shape function} (which we formally define below, see \Cref{def:spec-shape-RMA}).
+This spectral shape function admits an analysis of its critical points, allowing us to maximize over the non-final weights.
+This reveals a tradeoff between the repetition factor $r$ (which recall determines the rate as $R=1/r$), and the target minimum distance $\delta$, reminiscent of the tradeoff appearing in the proof of the GV bound (although the expression involved is more complicated).
+Using this method, they reproduce Pfister's numerical estimates of the minimum distance of $RA^m$ codes, but now proving this distance can be achieved.

+This work, however, only proves that the expectation (and hence probability of attaining this minimum distance quite close to the GV-bound) goes to 1 with the block length $n$; it does not explicate how fast this happens.
+Building on this work, Ravazzi and Fagnani first prove that this probability has the form $1-1/\poly(n)$ and specify what this polynomial is.
+Moreover, they prove that the minimum distance converges to the GV-bound as the number of rounds goes to infinity (this was only conjectured before based on numerical estimates) \cite{ravazzi_spectra_2009}.
+Many years later, another group of authors characterise the expectation more precisely, showing for the first time that we can expect $RA^m$ codes to have good distance for concrete block lengths $n$ \cite{blaze}.

 Let us now formally define the spectral shape function, as we will require it in the analysis of our codes.

 \begin{definition} Let $r,m\in\mathbb{N}$.
 The \textit{asymptotic spectral shape function} of a rate $1/r$ $RA^m$ code is defined recursively as